ArifulIslam-student/Mobile-Apps-Final-Project/README.md

 The codes can be found by following this path. finalprojectworshop/www

-Not that the sigup.html and the favorites.html are not utilized, there here because I orgininally wnated to use them, but I didn't how to properly intergrate them.
+Note that the sigup.html and the favorites.html are not utilized, there here because I orgininally wnated to use them, but I didn't how to properly intergrate them.

 All other files are used.